top of page

 02. On the “Set up data stream” overlay, add your website URL and a stream name of your choice (you can use the URL again if you like, or just call it “Web stream”).

 03. On the same overlay, choose whether you want enhanced measurement (it’s enabled by default).
 This is a GA4 feature that automatically tracks certain user interactions, such as scrolls and clicks on outbound links.
 Although it was possible to track these interactions with Universal Analytics, they didn’t come “out of the box,” so this is a big step forward.
-Most of the time, you’ll want to leave it enabled and click Create stream.
+Most of the time, you’ll want to leave it enabled and click Create & continue.

 The Google Analytics 4 "Set up data stream" overlay showing the enhanced measurement options